 The Simply Charlotte Mason history series covers Bible, history, and geography for children in grades one through twelve.
-Each volume stretches with age appropriate activities for all levels.
-Titles for the six, year-long courses are:
+Each volume stretches across all of those grade levels with age-appropriate activities.
+Titles of the books presenting these six year-long courses are:

 The books are primarily teacher guides for using a collection of other resources that you will need to obtain.
 Each guide has charts with lesson plans for a quick overview as well as daily plans with specific assignments for the entire family and for each age group.
 All six of the guides are available as either printed books or downloadable PDFs.